 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Korea Aerospace Industries's score of 29 is lower than 71% of the industry.
+Korea Aerospace Industries's score of 29 is higher than 92% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents